capsidjs/capsid/README.md

 <img align="right" width="300" src="http://kt3k.github.io/class-component/asset/the-diagram.svg" />

-A class component is a html class which has special functionality.
+A class component is a html class which has special function.

-`class-componenet.js` is a tool for creating class components in this sense.
+A class component consists of the element (html dom element) and coelement (accompanying custom object).

+The element in a class component is an usual html dom.
+The coelement accompanies to the element and adds special functions to it.

 ## Coelement

+A coelement is a JavaScript class which supports the element to give it special functions.
+A coelement defines a class-component together with its dual element.

+The coelement is accessible with `elem.cc.get(name)` and the element is accesible with `coelem.elem`.

 (co- is a prefix for meaning the dual of something e.g. sine and cosine, tangent and cotangent etc.)

-A coelement is a JavaScript class which defines a class-component together with its dual element.

-The coelement is accessible with `elem.cc.get(name)` and the element is accesible with `this.elem`.

 # Examples